Every vendor doing business on the MontanaFair fairgrounds must have a current, signed contract authorizing that

-If you require additional admissions, you may purchase discounted gate tickets for $5.00 each.
-All orders for discounted tickets must be received on or before August 9, 2019.
-No discounted tickets may be purchased after August 9.
+If you require additional admissions, you may purchase single admission gate tickets for $12.00 each.
+All orders for tickets must be purchased at the MetraPark Box Office or online.

 All vendors must wear ID badges to gain admittance to the audit room for banking.